 Difference Between Loan and Line of Credit

 With a Home Equity Line of Credit, you can borrow with the flexibility to take out just the amount you need, when you need it, via home equity checks or online banking transfers.
-Principal and interest payments are made monthly based on a floating rate with terms up to 10 years.
+Interest payments are made monthly based on a floating rate with terms up to five years.
 As you repay your revolving credit line, the credit is available to use again.

 Features of Both